Sign up for our FREE 8-week course to get on the property ladder.

 How will the mortgaged property be sold?

-Typically, the mortgagee will organise for the sale of the property to be undertaken via auction or a private treaty and the proceeds of the sale will be used to absorb any legal, administrative and holding costs incurred by the mortgagee in maintaining the property.
+By law, the lender must make a genuine effort to sell the property for the maximum possible amount.
+They have to advertise the sale, get independent valuations and decide whether to sell privately or at auction.
+The proceeds of the sale will be used to absorb any legal, administrative and holding costs incurred by the mortgagee in maintaining the property.

 How can I avoid the mortgagee taking possession?